smartuni/RIOTNerf/README.md

 ## Getting started

 Before getting started, make sure to have all the following equipment ready and wired up:
+Hardware list:
+ - 4x samr21-xpro
+ - 1x Raspberry Pi + Transceiver
+ - 4x Microservo SG90
+ - 2x Servo Arm for SG90
+ - 2x 5mW Red Dot Laser Diode Module
+ - 2x NPN Transistor
+ - 2x isl29125 RGB Sensor
+ - 4x USB Powerbank
+ - 1x Pinboard
+ - 2x Piece of Wood: LxBxH 3x3x1cm with 6mm Drill Hole
+ - 2x Piece of Wood: LxBxH 10x10x1cm with Fitting for isl29125
+ - 2x Triangular Pillar for Targets
+ - 8x Spacer
+ - Wiring
+ - Screws

 TODO: need simple scheme of set up, ie.: which wires go to which pins etc., specific detail on the transistor circuit
-TODO: need HW and parts list

 Once all is set up, simply flash the programm, using the makefile in the coap folder with the following command: